-When you need a need your sushi fix but don't have time, Customizable Sushi Bowls can make for a healhy meal.
+When you need your sushi fix but don't have time, Customizable Sushi Bowls can make for a healthy meal.
 With premade rice you can enjoy them all week!

 Hey Internet!
 Today I’m bringing you one of my all-time favorite lunches to meal prep or enjoy at home: Sushi Bowls!

 I am a huge fan of sushi and I have been ever since I was about 15 years old.
 I initially tried it with my family when we were living in Fargo, North Dakota (we moved around a lot).
 While I did love the fish sushi, perhaps my favorite was the vegetable sushi like the cucumber or avocado rolls.

 Fast forward to a little over a decade later, sushi had been a rare treat for me ($$$).
 When I went vegan, it was such and easy and delicious meal for me, but again, too much money to eat as regularly as I would have liked.

 So I took a sushi-making class at Whole Foods and it was great.
 I feel like I really learned how to properly form my rolls.